tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/blockchain-install-guide.md

 2. Scroll down to the "Stable Releases" section and proceed depending on your operating system.

  2.1.
 Installing in OS X.
+ Click on the **"Geth & Tools 1.9.7"** to download the applications bundle archive.
  ![Installing Geth - 1](Images/geth-1.gif)
- Click on the "Geth & Tools 1.9.7" to download the applications bundle archive.
+ .

  2.2.
 Installing in Windows.
  ![Installing Geth - 2](Images/geth-2.gif)